transferwise/idempotence4j/README.md

 dependencies {
   // Pick one:

   // 1.
-Use Guava in your implementation only: implementation("com.transferwise.idempotence4j:idempotence4j-core:1.0.0")
+Use idempotence4j in your implementation only:
+  implementation("com.transferwise.idempotence4j:idempotence4j-core:1.0.0")

   // 2.
-Use Guava types in your public API: api("com.transferwise:idempotence4j-core:1.0.0")
+Use idempotence4j types in your public API:
+  api("com.transferwise:idempotence4j-core:1.0.0")
 }
 ```